 Restoration and Preservation

-The reimagined Municipal Fish Market includes the restoration of the historic oyster shed; a new operations building; a new fish cleaning building; addition of a new distillery; a new market hall and retail additions that include a market shed and two small market pavilions.
-To reduce congestion, we are also adding new below-grade parking and a Maine Avenue signaled intersection that will improve vehicular access into the site.
+The reimagined Municipal Fish Market includes the restoration of the historic oyster shed, a new operations building, a new fish-cleaning building, a new distillery, as well as a new market hall and retail additions that include a market shed and two small market pavilions.
+To reduce congestion, we also added new below-grade parking and a Maine Avenue signaled intersection that greatly improves vehicular access into the site.

 Finally completed, a new Market Plaza, Market Pier, and Market Square enhance the public enjoyment of this one-of-a-kind market experience on the waterfront.